danog/MadelineProto/docs/docs/UPDATES.md

 * [Callback](#callback)
   * [Callback multithreaded](#callback-multithreaded)

-IMPORTANT: Note that you should turn off update handling if you don't plan to use it because the default get_updates update handling stores updates in an array inside the MadelineProto object, without deleting old ones unless they are read using get_updates.
+IMPORTANT: Note that you should turn off update handling if you don't want to use it anymore because the default get_updates update handling stores updates in an array inside the MadelineProto object, without deleting old ones unless they are read using get_updates.
 ```php
 $MadelineProto->settings['updates']['handle_updates'] = false;
 ```